 Offering fast and frequent crossings between Cairnryan and Troon in Scotland to Larne in Northern Ireland, as well as between Liverpool and Dublin.
 The Liverpool-Dublin route does not carry foot passengers, however the Scotland to Ireland services carry both foot and car passengers.
-The Troon Express Fastcraft takes 1 hour 50 mins, the Cairnryan Express Fastcraft, 1 hour and the Cairnryan Superferry is 2 hours long.
 There is a railway station at Troon, about a twenty minute walk from the ferry port.
 If you are travelling to and from Cairnryan, the nearest train station is at Stranraer, about six kilometres away by taxi or, if you want to go by bike, it’s about a half hour cycle around the shore of Lough Ryan, and P&O do not charge to transport bikes.
+Alternatively, there is a local bus between the two.
+Check out the schedule on the local timetable.
 Arriving in Northern Ireland, there is an hourly train between Larne port and Belfast and you can put your bike on the train.
 From Liverpool to Dublin, there are two crossings a day, taking 7.5 hours, with cabins available.
-Bikes can be carried on board the Scottish services, at no charge. www.poirishsea.com
+Bikes can be carried on board the Scottish services, at no charge. www.poferries.com

-One sailing a week from Roscoff in Brittany, France to Cork in Southwest of Ireland leaving Friday evenings, with an average journey time of 11 hours.
+One sailing a week from Roscoff in Brittany, France to Cork in Southwest of Ireland leaving every Friday, and arriving in Cork on Saturday morning at around 11am, with an average journey time of 14 hours.
 Return journey from Cork to Roscoff every Saturday afternoon.
 There is a local rail and bus service from Roscoff to Morlaix, where you can pick up higher speed trains to other parts of France.
 In Cork, the port is located at Ringaskiddy port, about 15kms south of Cork city.
 There a bus connection from the port to Cork city centre, where you can link up with bus and rail services to other parts of Ireland.
+This Cork Guide can provide more information on these services.
 Foot passengers are allowed to travel with this service, and Brittany Ferries carry bicycles for a small supplement. www.brittany-ferries.co.uk

 Celtic Link Ferries

-Three sailings a week between Cherbourg, France and Rosslare in Southeast of Ireland.
+Three sailings a week between Cherbourg, France and Rosslare in the Southeast of Ireland.
 This ferry service is predominantly for carrying freight, however it now also carries passengers, often at competitive no-frills rates, and the crossing takes approximately 18 hours.
-Most services are open to foot passengers (on Norman Voyager vessel only) and cabins are not compulsory on Norman Voyager daytime sailings. www.celticlinkferries.com
+Most services are open to foot passengers and cabins are not compulsory on daytime sailings, with the option to book just a seart instead. www.celticlinkferries.com

 Isle of Man Steam Packet Company

-With frequent and fast crossings between Douglas, Isle of Man to Belfast and Dublin, of between two to three hours, this service is also open to foot and car passengers.
+With frequent and fast crossings between Douglas, Isle of Man to Belfast and Dublin, this service is also open to foot and car passengers.
 You can also bring your bike, free of charge.
 The ferry comes into Albert Dock in Belfast, where you can get a bus to the city centre.
 In Dublin, it docks at Dublin ferry port, where there is a shuttle bus into the city centre, which is just 6kms from the port. www.steam-packet.com

 Irish Rail (Iarnród Éireann)